 Consumer protection also has a more sophisticated role to play, though, even in the absence of all-out fraud.
 Many of the ideal assumptions set out above do not reflect important aspects of consumer behavior, and this has important implications for competition.
 Simply put, even with a competitive supply side, markets most effectively deliver good consumer outcomes if consumers make well-informed active choices to buy the products that best suit their needs.
-This in turn requires them to attend to (or engage with) the market in question, access relevant information about available products, assess that information, and then act on that information.
-These four 'As' underpin effective consumer decision-making (Fletcher (2021)).
+This in turn requires them to engage with the market in question in order to access relevant information about available products, assess that information, and then act on that information.
+These three "A's" underpin effective consumer decision making.

-In practice, real consumers have limited information as well as a limited ability to process information; they face search and switching costs; they have cognitive limitations; and exhibit behavioral biases.
-They make decisions on the basis of imperfect information; their ranking of options may not be either coherent or consistent; and they may fail to select their preferred option (either by mistake or as a result of misdirection by the seller).
-In addition, evidence on consumer inertia suggests that consumers procrastinate, either on account of (partially naïve)
+In practice, real consumers have limited information as well as a limited ability to process information; they face search and switching costs; they have cognitive limitations; and they exhibit behavioral biases.
+They make decisions based on imperfect information; their ranking of options may not be coherent or consistent; and they may fail to select their preferred option (either by mistake or because of misdirection by the seller).
+In addition, evidence on consumer inertia suggests that consumers procrastinate, either on account of (partially naïve) time-inconsistent preferences, overoptimism regarding future memory, or underestimation of future switching costs.
+They may simply lack self-control or forget to complete the process of finding better suppliers.